shaikhalid/CS8803-XAI-Project/README.md

 - `2`: **Heatmaps**, which produces images based on agent location frequencies, observation, feature frequencies, game stats means and elements frequencies.
 - `3`: **Tracker**, producing several videos, each visually-tracking (attention map) the different interestingness elements on the environment.

+## issues
+ 1. We dont have terminal, because terminal comes from the score.
+If the score of any of the agent is 21 then it end.
+But we are not considering the score in the featureset